-We are pleased to announce the recipient of the 2014-2015 NCGS Geoscience Teaching award of $500 is Elizabeth Brooking of Pinole Middle School in Pinole, CA.
+The recipient of the NCGS Geoscience Teaching Award of $500 was Elizabeth Brooking of Pinole Middle School in Pinole, CA.

 The recipient of the NCGS Geoscience Teaching Award of $500 was Christine Erskine of Brier Elementary School in Fremont, CA. An Oakland resident, Ms. Erskine graduated from U.C.
 Davis with a B.S. in Geology and later studied hydrogeology at U.C.
 Berkeley.
 She earned a master’s degree in Physical Anthropology at Colorado State University before receiving a California Teaching Credential.
 She worked as an environmental consultant before becoming a science teacher for the elementary level in 2000.
-Christine also has worked in other capacities at places like the Exploratorium and the Lawrence Hall of Science.
-She currently holds a teaching credential in biology.
-Ms. Erskine lives in Oakland with her husband, two Shiba Inu dogs, and two cats, and enjoys gardening and nature photography.
-She maintains a mostly native plant garden that is in the 2008 Bringing Back the Natives garden tour.
-The garden has been mentioned in magazine articles, is Bay-friendly, and is a certified National Wildlife Federation habitat.
-In addition, she volunteers at the Oakland Zoo on Saturdays and spends time helping train new zoo volunteers.
+She also has worked in other capacities at places like the Exploratorium and the Lawrence Hall of Science.
+She also holds a teaching credential in biology.
+She enjoys gardening and nature photography and maintains a mostly native plant garden, a certified National Wildlife Federation habitat.
+In addition, she volunteers at the Oakland Zoo and helps train new zoo volunteers.
 In her spare time she also trains for triathlons in the spring and summer.

-We are pleased to announce the recipient of the 2006-2007 NCGS Geoscience Teaching award of $500 is Cheryl Costello of Monte Vista High School in Dublin, CA. She also won the award the previous year.
+The recipient of the NCGS Geoscience Teaching Award of $500 was Cheryl Costello of Monte Vista High School in Dublin, CA. She also won the award the previous year.

-Mr. de St. Croix lives in Dublin and teaches 6th grade earth science at Harvest Park Middle School in Pleasanton.
-During the 2005-2006 school year, Pierre is teaching a unit entitled “Earth’s Resources (Earth’s History and Fossils).”
-His curriculum exhibited a high degree of imagination and detail.
-Pierre received a BA in geology with a minor in education from UC Davis and a Masters in science education also from UC Davis.
-Pierre enjoys the piano and guitar and a wide variety of outdoor activities including fossil and rock collecting.
-He is engaged to be married in October.
-Pierre will use his award to help colleagues and himself purchase “the necessary lab supplies needed to further enhance hands-on, project-based learning with regard to Earth’s resources and the concepts that support the standards surrounding the preservation of them.”
+Mr. de St. Croix teaches 6th grade earth science at Harvest Park Middle School in Pleasanton.
+He received a BA in geology with a minor in education from UC Davis and a Masters in science education also from UC Davis.
+He enjoys the piano and guitar and a wide variety of outdoor activities including fossil and rock collecting.

 Mrs. Costello teaches geology at Monte Vista High School in Danville.
-The curriculum for her geology course at Monte Vista is well thought out, detailed, and comprehensive.
-Cheryl’s education includes a B.S. in geology from University of the Pacific and an M.S. in geology from CSU, Hayward (now CSU, East Bay).
+Her education includes a B.S. in geology from University of the Pacific and an M.S. in geology from CSU Hayward (now CSU East Bay).
 Before becoming a teacher she was an environmental consultant.
-Cheryl lives in Pleasanton with her husband Mike and 2-year-old son Matthew.
 She enjoys the opportunity she now has to teach a subject she loves.
-Cheryl will use her award to purchase laboratory materials, videos, and visual enhancements for her classroom.

-Mrs. Holmes is a member of NCGS.
-Her degrees are in history with teaching minors in science and music.
+Mrs. Holmes, a member of NCGS, holds degrees in history with teaching minors in science and music.
 She has been teaching for more than 30 years and is now a science specialist in the Fremont School District at Parkmont Elementary School.
-In that capacity Mary Jane offers a fourth grade earth sciences unit in which are included numerous hands-on labs.
-She was recently Chair of the District Elementary Science Committee and currently mentors newer science specialists.
-Mary Jane is widely traveled, plays the piano and guitar, and enjoys hands-on arts.
-Her favorite hobby, however, is geology.
+In that capacity, she offers a fourth grade earth sciences unit that includes numerous hands-on labs.
+She is widely traveled, plays the piano and guitar, and enjoys hands-on arts; her favorite hobby, however, is geology.
 In pursuit of this hobby she attends numerous conferences and generally seeks out every opportunity to expand her geological knowledge.
 She is a member of the Castro Valley Mineral and Gem Society.
-Mary Jane is married to Tom Debley, has two adult sons, a daughter-in-law, and “the world’s most delightful granddaughter.”
-Mary Jane’s home is in Oakland.
-She will use her award to purchase solidly geological teaching materials.

-We are pleased to announce the recipient of the 2004-2005 NCGS Geoscience Teaching award of $500 is Tamara Garcia of John O’Connell High School in San Francisco, CA.
+The recipient of the NCGS Geoscience Teaching Award of $500 was Tamara Garcia of John O’Connell High School in San Francisco, CA.